darrinsden/highspot/README.md

 	* TODO: Add a modal to the cards to display full information OR take them to a new page with that info for the particular card
 	* TODO: HEADER & SEARCH should stay fixed at the top of the screen possibly have the search as part of the header
 	* TODO: loading indicator should be absolutely positioned rather than at bottom of list
+    * TODO: Possibly employ progressive image techniquies to load the image onto the page

 ### Dev TODOS:
 	* TODO: move search section into its own component